 Try out some of the most popular performance testing tools to get an idea of the information they provide and how the results can guide and verify performance optimizations:

-- MachMetrics - Automated performance monitoring with reports and alerts.
+- MachMetrics - Automated monitoring with reports and alerts.

 Analyzing competitors' websites can help gauge performance benchmarks in a particular industry.
 Given that most websites are under-optimized, improving loading speed is a great opportunity to set a business apart and win customers.